missionmike/movie-search-front-end/README.md

 For NextJS, I plan to use latest Node LTS (v20.x).
 I don't expect to use many of the SSR features of NextJS for this project, but I'm currently most familiar with NextJS so it will help me get this going faster.

+### Jest Tests and CI

+I included some basic testing with Jest in this repository.
+Time allowing, I would ensure all components, hooks, and helpers (etc.) is covered well.
+Additionally, I would ensure that linting and testing is automatically run in a CI process with GitHub Actions for pull requests and prior to deployments.